leonardobarrosdev/ShapeteamLP/README.md

-# ShapeteamLP
+# EventorgLP

-Landing Page desenvolvida para uma rede social que conecta colegas de treino e promove o insentivo a prática de exercícios
+Landing Page developed to show Eventorg the app for events.